Granada, Meta

 Granada is a town and municipality in the Meta Department, Colombia.

 The municipality has an area of 348.3 km2 and a population of 68,876.
 The municipality is located between 3° 26" latitude north and 73° 43" longitude west and between 372 and 410 m above sea level.
 The daily mean air temperature varies between 24 and 25.6 °C. Annual rainfall is between 2400 and 2800 mm.
 The town is connected to Santa Fé de Bogotá along a 180 km road and lies about 80 km from the regional capital Villavicencio.

 Symbols

 Shield

 The shield is made up of two axes, a symbol of colonization.
 The first appears in the year 1939, when the population of what is now Granada began.
 In the second the date 1956, when it was erected as a municipality.
 A ribbon with the inscription "Land of work for men of peace" connects the two axes.
-The shield, in the upper part, is divided into three parts, each one with the different colors of the flag.
+The shield, in the upper part, is divided into three parts, each one with different colors of the flag.
 First we see the white dove symbolizing peace, in the center the open pomegranate that symbolizes the agricultural variety and finally in the third there are two hands intertwined as a welcome to the visitors.
 At the bottom is the Guillermo León Valencia bridge.